-Published 2008
+Published 2008, revised May 2014.
 ISBN 0-947160-12-4

-This publication, its contents and format are copyright of the Clay Brick and Paver Institute, trading as Think Brick Australia and may not be reproduced, copied or stored in any medium without prior written authorization from the Institute.
+This publication, its contents and format are copyright of Think Brick Australia and may not be reproduced, copied or stored in any medium without prior written authorisation from the Institute.